BatJoz21/GamingInClass/README.md

 - Processor : AMD A4-9125 RADEON R3 / Intel Core i3-4150
 - RAM       : 2 GB
 - Storage   : 200 MB

+# Installation
+1. Go to GamingInClass Itch Io page at: https://batjoz21.itch.io/gaminginclass
+2. Download "GamingInClass_0.1.3.zip" zip file from the Itch Io page.
+3. Extract the zip file into an empty folder of your choice.
+4. Open "GamingInClass.exe" to play the game.

+# Contact
+If you have any questions or suggestions, please contact:

+Name: Jozka Roihutan Siregar
+Email: jozkasiregar@gmail.com